Instant percent change tool

 How to Calculate Percentage Increase

-1. Find the difference: Subtract the original value from the new value to get the absolute change.
+1. Find the difference: subtract the original value from the new value.

-2. Divide by the original: Take the difference and divide it by the original (old) value to get the rate of change.
+2. Divide by the original: take the difference and divide it by the original value.

 Percentage Increase Formula